plop44/BinanceUi/README.md

-﻿# UnofficialBinanceDesktopAppForWindows

-Unofficial Binance desktop app for Windows.
+﻿# Unofficial Binance desktop app for Windows

 This app demonstrates a few WPF concepts, including: